AlexFWulff/HaptoTech/ReadMe.md

 Other Info
 --------
-The currently working pin models are HTPin4, HTPin5 and HTPin6.
-The process of building HTPin4 is detailed on the HaptoTech home page.
-All other code is for refrence purposes only. © 2015 Alex Wulff and ConiferApps.com.
+© 2016 Alex Wulff and ConiferApps.com.
 All designs and code are free for non-commercial purposes, and copying requires attribution to this website.
 For commercial purposes please contact me.
 (Contact information on HaptoTech Home Page)